Eisenhuth/xivapi-swift/README.md

 let trait = await client.getTrait(422) //Enhanced Unmend let action = await client.getAction(7393) //The Blackest Night
 ```
-there are extensions for a lot of the data, e.g. `Map` has `.mapUrl` to get the texture, or `TripleTriadCard`'s `.imageUrl` to get the card's artwork.
-I recommend not looking too closely at how specifically these URLs are constructed, that way lies madness.
+there are extensions for a lot of the data, e.g. `Map` has `.mapPath` to get the texture path, or `TripleTriadCard`'s `.imagePath` to get the path to the card's artwork.
+I recommend not looking too closely at how specifically these paths are constructed, that way lies madness.

 ## Sheets
 you can provide your own `Codable` structs for use with `.getSheet`